HTML to RSS

 - Page Preview: The left pane shows the rendered webpage.

-- Selection Mode: When active (indicated by button text), clicking elements in the preview will generate selectors.
+- Selection Mode: When active, clicking elements in the preview will generate selectors.

 - In the preview pane, click on a container element that represents a single article or item in the list.